How to Make an App? It is a question we get asked almost every single day..

 Anything less and smartphone users simply won’t use your app.

-Instead, they are more than likely to use a competitor’s app who has spent the correct amount of time and resources to create a high-quality product or service.
+Instead, they are more than likely to use a competitor’s app who has spent the correct amount of app development time and resources to create a high-quality product or service.
 And with over 4 million apps on the Google Play Store and Apple App Store, there is a lot of competition that users can choose from.
 So, it’s imperative to build the highest quality app as possible.

 But it isn’t all doom and gloom!

 Apps are making more and more revenue each and every year.
 According to TechCrunch, consumer spending on apps is only set to increase and it’s predicted to hit an annual total of $156.5 billion by 2022.
 And not to mention that the app spending on the Apple app store has reached an all-time high in 2018 and is expected to get higher.

 If you are thinking about starting an app business, the time is now.